-MRD will be quantified in bone marrow at 3 monthly intervals post transplant, beginning at 3 months - around the time that the immune suppression has been stopped.
+MRD will be quantified in bone marrow at 3-monthly intervals post-transplant, beginning at 3 months post-transplant - around the time that the immune suppression has been stopped.
 If MRD at any quantifiable level is detected, any residual immune suppression on-going should be tapered as rapidly as possible followed by, in the absence of GVHD, commencement of the DLI schedule below, with escalating doses being dependent upon the result of repeat MRD testing.
-If MRD is detected outside the quantifiable range, repeat testing is recommended in 2 months, if acceptable to the patients and clinician.
+If MRD is detected outside the quantifiable range, repeat testing is recommended in 2 months, if acceptable to the patient and clinician.

-7.2.10.8 Multi Lineage Chimerism monitoring:
+7.2.10.8 Multilineage Chimerism monitoring:

-Peripheral blood samples for determination of the donor or recipient origin of T cells and myeloid cells will be performed centrally, as per correlative science studies section.
-Results of chimerism analyses will be available within 1 week of the sample.
+Peripheral blood samples for determination of the donor or recipient origin of T-cells and myeloid cells will be performed centrally, as per correlative science studies section.
+The laboratory will aim to make results of chimerism analyses available within 1 week of the sample being received.
 All patients should be followed very carefully until they achieve a high level of donor chimerism (>95%).
 Subsequent falls in donor chimerism should be confirmed and these patients should be followed carefully, for evidence of relapse especially if peripheral blood counts have fallen or there are symptoms suggestive of leukaemia.

-The usual specimen for peripheral blood chimerism is 20 mls of blood in an EDTA (green) tube.
+The usual specimen for peripheral blood chimerism is 20 mls of blood in an EDTA tube.
 Regular monitoring of chimerism by XY FISH in sex-mismatched allografts locally is also encouraged as supporting evidence.

-Patients with persistent mixed chimerism or a fall in chimerism, are candidates for immunotherapy at the protocolised doses.
+Patients with persistent mixed chimerism or a fall in chimerism are candidates for immunotherapy at the protocolised doses.
 Investigators are encouraged to contact the transplant co-ordinator (Professor David Marks) to discuss these patients and immunotherapy decisions.

-7.2.10.9 T cell depletion in the unrelated donor myeloablative HSCT setting an alternative protocol for centres committed to T cell depletion.
+7.2.10.9 T-cell depletion in the unrelated donor myeloablative HSCT setting an alternative protocol for centres committed to T-cell depletion.

-T cell depletion is not permitted for sibling allografting and T cell depletion is not recommended during full intensity unrelated donor allografting.
-For those centres committed to T cell depletion, in-vivo CAMPATH 1-H (60mg pretransplant as 2 x 30mg doses) is permissible.
+T-cell depletion is not permitted for sibling allografting and $\,$ T-cell depletion is not recommended during full intensity unrelated donor allografting.
+For those centres committed to T-cell depletion, in-vivo alemtuzumab (60mg pre-transplant as 2 x 30mg doses) is permissible.

-7.2.11 Post-transplant Intrathecal therapy:
+7.2.11 Post-transplant intrathecal therapy

 For those patients having reduced intensity conditioned transplant, it will be necessary to complete further intrathecal therapy post-transplant.
-The 8 doses intrathecal methotrexate (12.5mg) which would be given in maintenance should be given post RIC transplant, at 3 monthly intervals over 2 years.
+This consists of 8 doses of intrathecal methotrexate (12.5mg) given every 3 months for 2 years following non-myeloablative transplant.